electrogon/ElectrOS/README.md

 git clone https://github.com/welware/ElectrOS.git

-to run ElectrOS run teh main.py file located in the main directory
+to run ElectrOS run the main.py file located in the main directory

 NOTE: After ELectrOS 1.0 beta will be released, Raspberry Pi image files with ElectrOS pre-installed will be available